Day Trips from Asheville

 Tourism Information: Black Mountain-Swannanoa Chamber of Commerce, 201 E. State Street, Black Mountain, 828-669-2300 or 800-669-2301, www.blackmountain.org

 Just west of Black Mountain is the final site of the experimental arts college open from 1933 to 1957, Black Mountain College.
-This is now a summer boys camp and the site of the twice-a-year music and arts festival, Lake Eden Arts Festival (LEAF).
-See the Arts and Festivals sections for more information.
-Also near Black Mountain is Montreat College (310 Gaither Circle, Montreat, 800-622-6968, www.montreat.edu), worth visiting for its wooded campus with many early 20th century buildings constructed of river rock.
+This is now a summer boys camp and the site of a music and arts festival, Lake Eden Arts Festival (LEAF).
+For detailed information on Black Mountain College, see the Arts and Crafts and Literary sections of this website.
+Also near Black Mountain is Montreat College (310 Gaither Circle, Montreat, 828-669-8012, www.montreat.edu), worth visiting for its wooded campus with many early 20th century buildings constructed of river rock.

 For lunch, go directly to the Veranda Cafe (119 Cherry St., 828-669-8864, www.verandacafeandgifts.com), very popular for its fresh-made soups and sandwiches.
-Soups are $3 to $5, and most sandwiches around $8.
-Next door, down some steps to a brick rathskeller setting, is Black Mountain Ale House (117-C Cherry St., 828-669-9090, www.blackmountainalehouse.com), good for burgers, fish and chips and other bar food.
-For something more at dinner, you can get spaetzl at Berliner Kinder German Restaurant, French and Argentine at La Guinguette or pasta and pizza at the original location of Fresh Wood Fire Pizza.
-Still up for a burger?
-Foothills Butcher Bar (also in West Asheville) is the place.
-For something caffeinated, check out Dynamite Coffee or Dobra Tea.
+For something more at dinner, The restaurant at the Red Rocker Inn (136 N. Doughtery St., 828-669-5991) is a perennial favorite.
+You can get spaetzl at Berliner Kinder German Restaurant, French and Argentine at La Guinguette or pasta and pizza at the original location of Fresh Wood Fire Pizza.
+Still up for a cheeseburger?
+Foothills Butcher Bar (is the place.
+For something caffeinated, check out Dynamite Coffee or Dripolator Coffee.
 For craft beer, Pisgah Brewing Company a little west of town makes fine brews.

 Staying overnight?
-Black Mountain has more than a half dozen B&Bs, the best of which are the Inn Around the Corner (109 Church St., 828-669-6005 or 800-393-6005, www.innaroundthecorner.com) and Arbor House (207 Rhododendron Ave., 866-669-9303, www.arborhousenc.com), both moderate with rooms in the $135 to $200 range.
-Inn Around the Corner, in a restored 1915 house, is close to downtown, while Arbor House, built recently but in the Arts and Crafts style, is a bit farther away, near Lake Tomahawk (more of a pond than a lake), with the 18-hole Black Mountain municipal golf course, tennis courts and half-mile, lighted walking path.
-The Red Rocker Inn is also well liked and has good food.
+Black Mountain has half dozen B&Bs, the best of which include Arbor House (207 Rhododendron Ave., 828-357-8525, www.arborhousenc.com), built recently but in the Arts and Crafts style, is near Lake Tomahawk (more of a pond than a lake), near the 18-hole Black Mountain municipal golf course, tennis courts and half-mile, lighted walking path.
+Rooms are $175 to $290 plus taxes.
+The Victorian-era, 17-room Red Rocker Inn (136 N. Doughtery St., 828-669-5991, www.redrockerinn.com) near the heart of town is well liked and has good food.
 If you’d rather stay in a motel, there’s a Hampton Inn just off I-40.
+Rates are around $175 to $300, plus tax.

 Brevard